skabba/cdk201/README.md

 Please also delete your Cloud9 environment.

 ## Thanks a lot!
+If your are done, you can sign out.
 Thank you very much for doing this CDK201 workshop.
 I hope you enjoyed it and learned something new.